Go To Namecheap.com

 Multi-domain SSL Certificates do not require several dedicated IP addresses for your hostnames.

-As you can see, there are a number of different criteria you will need to consider when choosing your SSL certificate for ecommerce site.
+As you can see, there are a number of different criteria you will need to consider when choosing your SSL certificate for an e-commerce site.

 If you’re still not sure which level of validation you need, here’s a final point to consider:

-If you’re running a prominent business or request customer details on your website, especially credit card information, it’s a good idea to go with an EV Certificate.
-The added trust factor that comes from the highest assurance SSLs and the green bar assurance can be quite valuable.
-It demonstrates to your customers that your site is legitimate and sends the message that you value your customers’ privacy.
-While EV certificates are more expensive than the other options, this level of assurance should help you increase sales, improve conversions, and allow you to build a strong relationship with your customers.
+If you’re running a prominent business or requesting customer details on your website, especially credit card information, it’s a good idea to go with an EV Certificate.
+The added trust factor from the highest-assurance SSLs and green bar assurance can be quite valuable.
+It demonstrates to your customers that your site is legitimate and that you value their privacy.
+While EV certificates are more expensive than other options, this level of assurance should help you increase sales, improve conversions, and build a strong relationship with your customers.

 Was this article helpful?